 User’s Guide, Chapter 8: Installing MusicXML Readers and File Formats (1)¶

-Music21 can import and export a bunch of different musical data formats.
+Music21 can import and export many different musical data formats, including MusicXML and MIDI.

 In general, to load a file from disk, call

 supported formats.
 (For complete documentation on file and data formats,

 see music21.converter.)
 If you want to convert a file from the

 from music21 import * b = corpus.parse('bach/bwv66.6') b.show() # I've altered this so it's much shorter than it should be...

 Okay, so say you’re having some problems seeing things.
 The first things to ask are:

 Do you have Finale, Sibelius, or MuseScore?
 Even the free version of Finale Notepad will work.